ciizz/ezpt-tracker/README.md

 ### 4. Seed the database

-Inserts the 8 regular players, 1 guest slot, and 4 game types:
+Inserts the Guest slot and 4 default game types.
+Players are added through the admin UI at `/admin/game-types` and `/players`:

 ```bash
 npx ts-node --compiler-options '{"module":"CommonJS"}' prisma/seed.ts